gappuser/qryptr/README.md

 Q: Could we create a single PCB instead of a backplate and frontplate?

-A: Yes, it could be done, although a singular PCB would need double-sided PCB assembly, which is more expensive for small quantities @ JLCPCB.
+A: Yes, it could be done, although a singular PCB would need double-sided PCB assembly which is more expensive for small quantities @ JLCPCB.
+It likely would require a 4 layer PCB instead of 2 layer PCBs.
 Also, a seperate backplate would need to be introduced.

 Q: How about using an epaper display instead of the Sharp display?

-A: It has been considered, but the Sharp display has a higher refresh rate and more pixels, since we need quite large QR codes to get to 299 character messages.
-The Sharp display still has low energy consumption.
-It is also very flat and easy to integrate with just a couple of capacitors.
+A: It has been considered, but the Sharp display has a higher refresh rate and is very flat and easy to integrate with just a couple of capacitors.
 The Sharp display is easy to use with the U8G2 library.
+There are other advantages to using epaper displays such as low glare which would make it easier to photograph the screen, so this could still be a good option.

 ## software
 Q: How is encryption done?